 Download CSS Animation Store from GitHub

 Here is the basic interface for the CSS Animation Store (for information on how the script works see below).
-Include the JavaScript just before the closing </html> and it will expose a new global object called CSSAnimations.
-The object contains each available CSS Animation currently available.
+Include the JavaScript just before the closing </html>

 So, to get an animation named ‘spin’ you would do the following: